 30C = Schedule A (Form 8911) for each vehicle, one Form 8911, one Form 3800, one Form 990-T

-Don’t wait for the legislation to play out.
-Whether you’re electrifying a handful of vehicles or transitioning an entire fleet, taking advantage of 45W and 30C now ensures maximum savings before they’re potentially reduced or eliminated.
+Whether you’ve thought about electrifying a handful of vehicles as part of a pilot test or have decided to transition your entire fleet, taking advantage of 45W and 30C now ensures maximum savings before they’re potentially reduced or eliminated.

 Get Started with a Free EV Opportunity Assessment